valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 ```

 ~> **Note on GWLB Acceptance Required**
 The GWLB Acceptance required default is set to `false` when Valtix orchestrates the GWLB.
-In the case where a user will configure principals and control Endpoint connection acceptance using the AWS Console or AWS Terraform Provider it is desired for the Acceptance required to be set to `true`.
+In the case where a user will configure Principals and/or control Endpoint connection acceptance using the AWS Console or AWS Terraform Provider it is desired for the Acceptance required to be set to `true`.

 ## Gateway Tags
 Gateway tags define a map of Tags that will apply to each Gateway instance when instantiated